 Since I already went to battle and got some great information during my research, I would like to pass it on to my fellow driver.
 If you should be in a situation where you have a flat tire, need tow service or a simple jump-start, having roadside assistance is a valuable insurance to be had.
 Here are some tips to finding the right roadside assistance towing plan for you:

 You may already have coverage, and you don’t know it

 You may already have some benefits in your insurance policy plan and don’t even know it.
 Often, we just sign on with an insurance company because we are getting a good rate and we fail to look at the overall details of the policy.
 You may get reimbursement for towing, and mechanic labor charges.
 If you have a brand new car, and it’s still under warranty, you may also be covered there as well for free.
-Some credit cards, such as American Express and Discover, also offer roadside assistance towing as a perk.
+Some credit cards, such as American Express and Discover, also offer new and used flatbeds for sale.
 Call each one to find out what is covered and what isn’t so you can make a decision to add supplemental roadside assistance to meet your needs.

 What are your needs?

 There are a plethora of roadside assistance plans out there.
 Depending on what you think you will need, you can make an informed decision.
 For instance, if you have a medical condition, it may be important for you to a plan that offers medical assistance.
 Perhaps you have a young teenage driver in your home, and you want GPS tracking.
 If you are looking for a particular service in your roadside assistance plan but are not sure if it is offered in a particular package, just ask as some plans can be a la carte.
 Roadside assistance towing usually comes standard.